nate-gillman/fourier-head/README.md

 ## Using the Fourier head in your own work

+> [!TIP]
+> If you're looking for an example to cannibalize for your own experiments, we recommend you start with the [synthetic toy example](/toy-example-synthetic/README.md), since the implementation is minimalist and self-contained.

 In [fourier_head.py](fourier_head.py) we implement the Fourier head.
 This is a self-contained file, so you can copy it into your codebase and import it like you would any neural network layer.
 Example usage: